HawaiianSpy/blipvert/README.md

 San Diego, California, USA

 P.S.
 If you found this library helpful and have improvements/bug fixes to contribute, I would appreciate it if you would submit them back here for review.
 Thanks.
+P.P.S.
+I do intend to make a better version of this read me file.

 Updates: